Rapptz/discord.py/docs/api.rst

         :type: :class:`bool`

+    .. attribute:: mode

+        The onboarding constraint mode.

+        See also :attr:`Onboarding.mode`

+        :type: :class:`OnboardingMode`

 .. this is currently missing the following keys: reason and application_id I'm not sure how to port these